Anivice/yogabook1-halo-keyboard/README.md

-Copy the systemd service file to `/etc/systemd/system/halo_vkbd.service`, executable file `halo_kbd` to `/usr/local/bin/halo_kbd`, and keymap file `yogabook1.map` to `/usr/local/etc/halo_keyboard/yogabook1.map`.
+Copy the systemd service file to `/etc/systemd/system/halo_vkbd.service`, executable file `halo_kbd` to `/usr/local/bin/halo_kbd`, (optional) `ctrlword.map` to `/usr/local/etc/halo_keyboard/ctrlword.map`,
+and keymap file `yogabook1.map` to `/usr/local/etc/halo_keyboard/yogabook1.map`.
 Then, Start the service with `systemctl enable --now halo_vkbd.service`.

+> NOTE: `ctrlword.map` allows you to use Left Contrl with Left Arrow/Right Arrow
+> to skip words instead of individual characters in pure Linux console without any GUI setups.
+> Useful but entirely optional.
+> You can comment the `ExecStartPre=...loadkey...` line in systemd service file to remove the preloading of `ctrlword.map`.

 ## Currently Supported Features